DestinEcarma/algorithms-and-complexity/midterm/merge-sort/README.md

 let A be the array to be sorted let n be the length of A

-let T be a temporary array with the length of n
+let T be a auxiliary array with the length of n

 Merge(A, T, m, n):
     Copy A to T